SteffenL/Van-Helsing-game-research/README.md

 ## Coding environment
 - Operating system: Windows 8.
-- IDE/Compiler: Visual Studio/C++ 2012.
+- IDE/Compiler: Visual Studio/C++ 2013 with update 4.
 - Code is written to be cross-platform, but the GUI is coded with WTL (Windows Template Library), specifically for Windows.
 - 3rd party libraries are included (except Boost).

 ## Current programs
 - Unpacker for N2PK packages (*Files.N2PK*).
 These files contain textures, models, etc.
 - Storage viewer (command line) (*storage.sav*).
 Displays all of the items you have in your storage.
 - Storage editor (GUI).
-Very early stage; only basic viewing at this time.
+Very early stage; only basic viewing and editing at this time.

 ## Early preview
 ![Storage Editor](https://raw.github.com/wiki/SteffenL/Van-Helsing-game-research/images/mainwindow.png)